lilmike/CALexa/README.md

 ## Configuration via Alexa Skills Kit <i class="icon-cog"></i>

-The configuration process is straigt forward, as known by other skills.
+The configuration process is straight forward, as known by other skills.

 #### Intent Schema